dancortes992/Statistical-Data-Analysis/README.md

 ### Objective

 To conduct statistical analysis on behalf on telecom operator Megaline.
-Projects main concern is to find out which of the to offered prepaid plans is better.
-Study was conducted in four stages.
+Projects main concern is to find out which of the to offered prepaid plans is more profitable.
+Study was conducted in four stages:
 - Data preparation
 - Data aggregation
 - User behavior analysis